microsoft/codeql-container/README.md

 /scripts/unix/analyze_security.sh /tmp/express/src /tmp/express/output javascript
 ```

-##### run_qlpack.sh
+#### run_qlpack.sh
-If you know which QL suite you would like to run on the code to be analyzed, use scripts/unix/run_qlpack.sh (or scripts/windows/run_qlpack.bat for windows).
+If you know which QL suite you would like to run on the code, use scripts/unix/run_qlpack.sh (or scripts/windows/run_qlpack.bat for windows).

 ```
 scripts/unix/run_qlpack.sh /path/to/analyze /path/to/results language qlpack